AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/starter-overview.md

 badgelimitedavailability: label="Limited Availability" type="Informative" url="https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html newtab=true"
 exl-id: 7ae0bd3d-eee9-48c0-9f18-a56033fee52d
 ---
-# Adobe Real-Time CDP Collaboration Starter Overview
+# Adobe Real-Time CDP Collaboration [!DNL Starter] Overview

-Use Adobe Real-Time CDP Collaboration Starter to collaborate with a licensed partner on privacy-centric data projects.
+Use Adobe Real-Time CDP Collaboration [!DNL Starter] to collaborate with a licensed partner on privacy-centric data projects.
 You do not need your own Collaboration license to participate.

 Your licensed partner invites you into Collaboration and uses their credits to fund your joint workflows, across both advertiser-to-publisher and brand-to-brand patterns.
 To learn more about these patterns and how they work, read the [collaboration patterns](./collaboration-patterns.md) and [end-to-end workflow](./end-to-end-workflow.md) guides.

-As an invited Starter user, you can:
+As an invited [!DNL Starter] user, you can:

-* Onboard and manage collaboration data in a Starter account.
+* Onboard and manage collaboration data in a [!DNL Starter] account.
 * Source and maintain audiences for use in joint projects.
 * Gain insights into audience overlaps with your partner to support effective targeting and campaign measurement.
 * Activate audiences and share them back to your partner for joint campaign activation and engagement.

 ## Prerequisites {#prerequisites}

-To get started with Collaboration Starter, ensure that both your organization and your licensed partner are located in the same region.
+To get started with Collaboration [!DNL Starter], ensure that both your organization and your licensed partner are located in the same region.
 You must be invited by a partner who holds a Real-Time CDP Prime, Ultimate, or Collaboration license.

 To initiate the invitation, provide the following information to your licensed partner: